dataPulverizer/ImportingInD/README.md

   import std.stdio;
 }
 ```
-because import of Phobos's I/O library occurs *after* calling the `writeln` function.
+It occurs because import of Phobos's I/O library occurs *after* calling the `writeln` function.
 The code below will also give a definition error because the import is only for the scope of `hello`:

 ```d
 auto hello()